Estimated reading time: 17 minutes

 They can contact the company to claim it.

-All to say, proper storage of the documents is good, mainly good only for those you leave behind if you did pass away early to make sure they know there’s a benefit to be claimed.
+Proper storage of the documents is good, mainly for those you leave behind if you did pass away early to make sure they know there’s a benefit to be claimed.

 Purchasing Life Insurance